GRAND: Graph Release with Assured Node Differential Privacy: Node Differential Privacy and Latent Space Models

 \begin{rem} In the literature, some models introduce an additional parameter, which formulates the density of the network.
 However, the definition of this parameter differs by models; for instance, it appears as a scaling parameter in the RDPG and gRDPG frameworks \citep{athreya2021estimation, rubin2022statistical} and as the intercept term in the inner product latent space model \citep{li2023statistical}.
 To maintain a uniform format of our framework and focus only on the privacy aspect of networks, we will not introduce such a parameter.
-Our theory can be readily extended to incorporate such a parameter, if needed. \end{rem}
+Our theory can be readily extended to incorporate such a parameter and we will briefly mention the corresponding minor changes in Section~\ref{sec:theory}. \end{rem}